yhdgms1/novely/docs/guide/getting-started.md

 Then follow the prompts!

-## `index.html` and Project Root
+## Project Root

-As Novely's templates uses Vite, you can get all related information on [their website](https://vitejs.dev/guide/#index-html-and-project-root)
+Some of Novely's templates uses Vite, you can get all related information on [their website](https://vitejs.dev/guide/#index-html-and-project-root).

 ## Alternatives

+### Standalone Package

+You might not want to use bundler.
+Here you go!
+We have a [@novely/standalone](https://www.npmjs.com/package/@novely/standalone) package.
+Basically, you just need to add it to your project using CDN or placing script alongside your `index.html`.
+You can read more about standalone package [here](/guide/standalone)

+### All By Yourself

 Alternatively, you can install all needed packages by yourself